Linqiaosong/Fermi-Softness-for-VASP/README.md

 * 1.0.1: Bug fixed.
 Change intergral to sum with weight.

 ## Introduction
-A script depending on VASP output for calculating Fermi-Softness, written by a senior undergraduate.
+In 2016, Huang and Zhuang proposed the theory and applications of a concept dubbed "Fermi softness", which distinguishes itself by enabling prediction of surface reactivity with spatial as well as atomic resolution.
+Herein, we provide a script depending on Vienna Ab initio Simulation Package (VASP) output for calculating Fermi softness.

 ## Dependency
 * Anaconda3: [Installation](https://www.anaconda.com/products/individual#Downloads)